matthewlong29/PareAndFlourish_Site/_posts/2017-04-30-how-to-effectively-set-goals.md

 <hr class="secondary">

 You have all the power.
 You can use these action steps to guide the direction of your life to the things you want most.
 Do you have any tips for setting goals?
 What works for you?
-Tell us in the comments or tweet it to @pareandflourish.